Štefan Gerec

-Štefan Gerec (born 10 November 1992) is a Slovak professional footballer who currently plays for Ružomberok.
+Štefan Gerec (born 10 November 1992) is a Slovak professional footballer who plays for Ružomberok.

 Club

 MFK Ružomberok

 He made his debut for Ružomberok against Dukla Banská Bystrica on 28 July 2012, in a 1–0 win.
 In the 86th minute Gerec came on to the pitch, replacing Štefan Pekár, who scored the game's only goal, in the 60th minute.
 Before the end of the season, Gerec came on as a substitute two more times against Slovan Bratislava and Senica.